istio/istio/mixer/deploy/kube/README.md

 </aside>

 ## mixer.yaml
-`mixer.yaml` describes a deployment and service for the Mixer server binary.
+`mixer.yaml` describes a deployment and service for Mixer's server binary.
 Two pieces of configuration are required to run Mixer: a global configuration and a service configuration.
-Example configurations can be found in the `//testdata` directory (`//` indicates the [root of the Mixer project directory](https://github.com/istio/mixer)).
+Example configurations can be found in the `//testdata` directory (`//` indicates the [root of Mixer's project directory](https://github.com/istio/mixer)).
 These configurations are expected to be mounted in two files at `/etc/opt/mixer/`.
 We use a configmap named `mixer-config` to provide these configurations.
 Usually this configmap is created from the `//testdata/` directory by: